artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 console.log("Hello, " + danger)
 ```

-The first line makes a variable (something you can store something in) and then the seconds outputs text out to the
+The first line makes a variable (a kind of box you can keep things in) and then the second line outputs text to the
 console (think DOS, or the terminal) `"Hello, Danger"`.
 JavaScript is designed to work as a scripting language,
 which means the code starts at the top of the file and then goes through line by line.
 To provide some contrast,
 here is the [same behavior](https://repl.it/repls/VioletredGlisteningInfo) in Java, which is built with different